 Mental exhaustion can be due to sleep deprivation, alertness will suffer while most aspects critical for physical performance will retain.
 Sleep loss affects mood, motivation, judgment, situational awareness, memory, and alertness, whereas it does not directly affect physical ability, performance capability, or muscle strength.
 But, time-to-physical-exhaustion is shorter and the perception of exertion and endurance is distorted.

-A key difference between mental fatigue and physical fatigue, is that mental fatigue accumulates and dissipates in a way that is much more complex and difficult to predict.
+A key difference between mental fatigue and physical fatigue is that mental fatigue accumulates and dissipates in a way that is much more complex and difficult to predict.
 This makes it much more challenging for workplaces to address and support mental fatigue, particularly after it has accumulated.

-To reduce risk of injury, mentally healthy workplaces should try to protect and prevent mental fatigue in the workplace like they do with physical fatigue.
+To reduce the risk of injury, mentally healthy workplaces should try to protect and prevent mental fatigue in the workplace like they do with physical fatigue.
 You can take some simple steps in your workplace to improve the early identification and management of this common mental health hazard.

 Mental stress from work or home can accumulate and contribute to mental fatigue.
 As employers, it is our responsibility to reduce mental fatigue and exhaustion proactively, particularly if it is caused by the work environment.